jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Allowing for randomized exam correction.
 -->

-Equal treatment of examinees should be ensured throughout the entire examination process, reaching from taking the exam, to its correction.
+Equal treatment of examinees should be ensured throughout the entire examination process, reaching from taking the exam to its correction.

 Possible inequality arises in some key areas.
-In _BYOD_ exams student devices are largely heterogeneous--they run different operating systems and consist of different hardware.
+In _BYOD_ exams, student devices are largely heterogeneous--they run different operating systems and consist of different hardware.
 This fact should not lead to different exam-taking experiences.
 The choice of hardware should be largely irrelevant.
 Consequently, it makes little sense to develop proprietary software for each operating system.
 Modern web technologies provide a common language among different systems.
 Web applications do not lack speed or functionality and can be adopted cross-platform.
 The software is hosted at a central entity where it can be maintained and improved.
 The software artifact is then delivered via a modern browser.
 The examination software thus should rely on internet technologies.

-The process of correcting exams is also an area where possible inequalities can be found.
-Especially the correction of exams entirely by hand is immensely time-consuming.
-Resulting in fatigue and thus sometimes in answers checking mistakes.
+The process of correcting exams is another an area where possible inequalities can be found.
+Especially the correction of exams by hand is immensely time-consuming, this may result in fatigue and thus sometimes in answer checking mistakes.
 Besides accidental mistakes, @James1927 has found negative bias towards students with bad handwriting.
 He found students with bad handwriting get categorically worse grades than students with better handwriting.

-By using e-exams these inequalities can be eliminated.
-First, some question types, such as multiple-choice questions can be checked automatically.
-Resulting in an immediate improvement over correcting these questions by hand.
+By using e-exams, these inequalities can be eliminated.
+First, some question types, such as multiple-choice questions can be checked automatically, leading to an immediate improvement over correcting these questions by hand.
 This leads to a lower correction load and thus to fewer correction mistakes.
 Second, as exam answers are available in digital text, reading and checking answers is easier.
-Answers must not be deciphered, correction of exams can be done faster.
+Answers must not be deciphered; correction of exams can be done faster.
 Meanwhile, e-exams can also eliminate biases against certain students connected to their handwriting.

-For the requirement of _equal treatment_ we thus find two main design principles.
+For the requirement of _equal treatment_, we thus find two main design principles.
 First, the software should be device agnostic.
 Second, the system must leverage automation possibilities.

 <!--
 Adding, the digital nature of exams makes it possible to give visual aid to the corrector.
 Automatically highlighting specific terminology can help correctors to faster check students answers.
 -->

-## Protection against cheating
+## Protection Against Cheating

 <!--
 Matching design principles: